biancamika/digital-garden-template/_notes/3. Permanent Notes/Work can become a god in and of itself.md

 ---
 title: Work can become a god in and of itself
 ---
-# Work can become a god in and of itself

 ## Reference
 - **Source:** [[John Mark Comer]]; [[Garden City (Book)]]
 - **Keywords:** [[permanent notes]]